-Saag Paneer is my absolute favorite dish.
-My typical order in an Indian restaurant: Keema Naan (lamb stuffed naan), Saag Paneer and Chai tea.
-I can tell how good an¬†indian restaurant is by ¬†it’s Saag Paneer as I can tell a good thai restaurant by it’s green curry.
-Weird, huh? haha!
-That’s just me.¬†India is one of the places I would like to go.
-Sometimes I find myself glued to a bollywood dance movie and just admire how pretty they are, how fabulous their makeups and costumes are.
+Saag Paneer is my favorite indan dish.
+My typical order at an Indian restaurant would be Keema Naan (lamb stuffed naan), Saag Paneer and Chai tea.
+I can tell how good an indian restaurant is by it’s Saag Paneer as I can tell a good thai restaurant by it’s green curry.
+One of my weird thing.
+India is one of the places I would like to go.
+Sometimes I find myself glued to a bollywood dance movie and admire how pretty they are, how fabulous their makeups and costumes are.
 Someday, I will go find my Saag Paneer guru in India.
-But till then, I will have to find enlightenment¬†in my own kitchen.
+But till then, I will have to find enlightenment in my own kitchen.

 1 lb spinach (wilted, drained and chopped) (save the spinach juice!) (sometimes I add some kales too)

 1 medium onion finely chopped